The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-However, rising mortgage rates and slowing home sales are affecting home sellers and buyers all across the country, including Texas.
-Let’s dive into the Lone Star State’s housing market for 2023.
+However, rising mortgage rates and slowing home sales are affecting homebuyers and sellers all across the country, including the Lone Star State.
+Here’s what you need to know before jumping into the Texas housing market.

 Texas housing market overview

 Because Texas is such a big state, housing trends and prices vary quite a bit depending on the city and region.
-For example, according to Redfin data, the median home price in Austin — where the tech industry has been expanding rapidly — is $540,000.
-That’s more than double the median price in a less buzzy town like Amarillo, where the median is just $207,500.
-Use Bankrate’s new-house calculator to see how much house you can afford.
+For example, according to Redfin data, the median home price in popular Austin — where the tech industry has been expanding rapidly — is $554,500, which is high but a decline from last year.
+That’s more than double the price in a less buzzy town like Amarillo, where the median is just $230,000, but prices there are rising.
+The statewide median price falls somewhere in-between, and has stayed relatively flat year-over-year.

 Should you buy or sell in the Texas housing market?

-Whether you’re thinking about buying or selling a home in Texas, it’s important to understand the current housing market and how it might affect you.
+Whether you’re thinking about buying or selling in Texas, it’s important to understand the current housing market and how it might affect you.

 Texas housing market predictions

 With stubbornly high mortgage rates and an uncertain economic outlook, it’s easy to understand why some people are worried.
 Will there be a housing crash?
-Fortunately, experts don’t think so.
+Fortunately, national experts don’t think so.
+And local experts here agree.
+In a recent report, Texas A&M University’s Texas Real Estate Research Center described the state’s market as “cooling,” not crashing, and noted that, while existing home sales may be declining, new construction is on the rise and price gains are modest, but “steady.”

 Working with an experienced local real estate agent is one of the best ways to get insight into the Texas housing market.
 Agents know their market inside-out and can guide you through the buying or selling process, help you avoid common mistakes and streamline the time-consuming logistics of a home sale or purchase.

 Before hiring a real estate professional, make sure to inquire about their experience, working style, past client successes and anything else that’s important to you.
+Ideally, you want to find someone you like and trust.
 Treat it like a job interview — and don’t be afraid to ask questions.

 The Austin–Round Rock metro area has been on fire in recent years.
-It grew exponentially during the pandemic, and though its growth has slowed in recent months, it still has the highest median home sale price in the state.
-In the past year, the areas with the largest increases in median home sale price include Sherman-Denison (18.1 percent), Tyler (17.7 percent) and Killeen-Temple (17 percent), according to Texas Realtors.
+It grew exponentially during the pandemic, and though its growth has slowed recently, it still has the highest median home sale price in the state at $470,000, according to the most recent data from Texas Realtors.
+Round Rock was named the number one best place to live in the entire country in Bankrate’s most recent rankings.